Reading at George Tomlinson

 Phonics is important for children to become effective readers and our children are taught phonics as part of a language rich curriculum, so that they develop their wider reading skills..

-We hold Reading workshops for parents during the year to support reading at home.
+We hold Reading and phonics workshops for parents during the year to support reading at home.

 Each week your child will bring 2 books to read at home: